Unaccompanied homeless children - advice

 - referring the child to a CSO, including Child FIRST, to address identified issues

-- arranging a joint case conference involving the child, family and other services that are involved with the child, to develop a case plan and clarify what actions need to be taken.
+- arranging a joint case conference involving the child, family and other services that are involved with the child, to develop a case plan and clarify what actions need to be taken

 In many cases, after investigation, it may be anticipated that a child under the age of 16 years will return to their family.
 The practitioner may refer the child or family to other community supports, as required.
-In situations in which there are a number of professionals involved with the family and where it is assessed following a protective investigation that no further protective involvement is required, the child protection practitioner should consider holding a case conference to prepare a closure plan prior to closing the case.
+In situations in which there are a number of professionals involved with the family and where it is assessed following a protective investigation and risk assessment indicates that no further protective involvement is required, the child protection practitioner should consider holding a case conference to prepare a closure plan prior to closing the case.

 Where protective concerns have been substantiated in relation to a child under the age of 16 years and further protective involvement is required to ensure the child's safety and development needs are met, and their care and wellbeing provided for, a case plan will be prepared and implemented.